Anon-Planet/thgtoa/guide.md

 #### If you cannot use Tor:

-Just use the tutorials as is and see [Appendix P: Accessing the internet as safely as possible when Tor and VPNs are not an option]
+Just use the tutorials as is and see [Appendix P: Accessing the internet as safely as possible when Tor and VPNs are not an option:]

 #### Installation: